solidi/hl-mods/workspace/redist/readme.txt

     - Align snowball puff effect, include it if hitting player
     - Fixed floating tree in Canyon
     - Fixed swinging chainsaw sfx not heard by others
+    - Patched player models not correctly appearing in options menu

 Beta 1 Features: